lsiv568/package-tree/INSTRUCTIONS.md

 * If the server doesn't recognise the command or if there's any problem with the message sent by the client it should return `ERROR\n`.

 ### Technology choices and constraints
-Although code at Bambambam is mostly written in Go and Ruby, you should feel free to write your solution in any language you prefer.
-Although we use and write libraries at Bambambam, in this specific exercise we would like to see as much of you own code as possible, so we ask you **not to use any library apart from your chosen runtime's standard library**.
+Code at Bambambam is mostly written in Go and Ruby, you should feel free to write your solution in any language you prefer.
+Although we use and write libraries at Bambambam, for this exercise we would like to see as much of you own code as possible, so we ask you **not to use any library apart from your chosen runtime's standard library**.
 Testing code and build tools might use libraries, but not production code.

 We would also ask you to write code that you woud consider production-ready, something you think other people would be happy supporting.
 Please don't forget to send us your automated tests and any other artifact needed to develop, build, or run your solution.